It’s Time to Shift Your Mindset, B****

 But there’s no execution without having a winner’s mindset!

 Sidebar: I was recently asked what's my zodiac sign.

 While I might be a textbook Aries (confident, business-minded, and strong-willed), I believe that the meteoric rise of my brand, Glam Seamless, was due to my winner’s mindset.

 And umm, yeah, I had no choice but to win.
-Student loans were cramping my style and left little room for the important things in life like hair extensions- Hence the birth of my baby, Glam Seamless.
-(More on that later.)
+Student loans were cramping my style and left little room for the important things in life like hair extensions - hence the birth of Glam Seamless (more on that later).